fluxcd/flux/site/faq.md

 For a guide showing how to do this, see the [Kubernetes documentation](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/).

+### Why are my images not showing up in the list of images?

 ### How do I use a private git host (or one that's not github.com, gitlab.com, or bitbucket.com)?

 As part of using git+ssh securely from the Flux daemon, we make sure